 Go to the tourism office in Arequipa and ask for a map of Colca Canyon and bus schedules to Chivay, the closest village connected by road.
 Take a bus from the bus terminal in Arequipa to Cabanaconde.
 Or book this comfortable one-way bus transfer to Chivay.

 Tiny villages keep the Colca mountains alive.
 They also serve as places to stay and eat at.
 You can sleep in San Juan and Sangalle.
 Or in another village called Llahuar.

 Here is an exhaustive guide to hiking the Colca Canyon without a guide.

 You can also go from Arequipa to Puno or from Puno to Arequipa via the Colca Canyon.
 Traveling that way would save a lot of time.

 Is Colca Canyon worth the pain?

-Are you planning to hike Colca Canyon or will you skip it?
+Are you planning to hike Colca Canyon?

 Like my guide!
 Please pin it and share it with the world.

 Disclaimer: This post contains affiliate links to the products I like; if you choose to click through and make a booking or purchase a product, I will earn a little bit at no extra cost to you.
 Thank you.